DanielHatakeyama/lang-graph-demo/README.md

-# LangGraph + Google Calendar Integration
+# LangGraph Demonstration for Capstone Members

 A lightweight but scalable project template that integrates LangGraph (or LangChain-based workflows) with Google Calendar using Python.